 As a quick note, K does provide one other backend, which exists primarily as legacy code which should be considered deprecated.
 This is the Java Backend.
 The Java Backend is essentially a precursor to the Haskell Backend.
 We will not cover this backend in any detail since it is deprecated, but we still mention it here for the purposes of understanding.

-- Compile your solution to Lesson 1.18, Problem 2 with the Haskell Backend
+- Compile your solution to Lesson 1.18, Exercise 2 with the Haskell Backend

 and execute some programs.
 Compare the resulting configurations with the

 output of the same program on the LLVM Backend.
 Note that if you are getting

 different behaviors on the Haskell backend, you might have some luck debugging